INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Abstract

 \section{Abstract}

-Accurate modeling of spatial acoustics is critical for immersive and intelligible audio in confined, resonant environments such as car cabins.
-Current tuning methods are manual, hardware-intensive, and static, failing to account for frequency selective behaviors and dynamic changes like passenger presence or seat adjustments.
-To address this issue, we propose \textbf{\systemname{}} ({\bf I}mplicit {\bf N}eural {\bf F}r{\bf e}quency {\bf R}esponse fields), a frequency-domain neural framework that is jointly conditioned on source and receiver positions, orientations to directly learn complex-valued frequency response fields inside confined, resonant environments like car cabins.
-We introduce three key innovations over current neural acoustic modeling methods: (1) novel end-to-end frequency-domain forward model that directly learns the frequency response field and frequency-specific attenuation in 3D space; (2) perceptual and hardware-aware spectral supervision that emphasizes critical auditory frequency bands and deemphasizes unstable crossover regions; and (3) a physics-based Kramers–Kronig consistency constraint that regularizes frequency-dependent attenuation and delay.
-We evaluate our method over real-world data collected in multiple car cabins.
-Our approach significantly outperforms time- and hybrid-domain baselines on both simulated and real-world automotive datasets, cutting average magnitude and phase reconstruction errors by over 39\% and 51\%, respectively. \systemname{} sets a new state-of-the-art for neural acoustic modeling in automotive spaces.
+Neural acoustic fields often model time-domain impulse responses, which struggle to capture the frequency-selective wave behaviors that dominate confined, resonant environments.
+To address this, we propose \textbf{\systemname{}} ({\bf I}mplicit {\bf N}eural {\bf F}r{\bf e}quency {\bf R}esponse fields), a framework that directly learns continuous, complex-valued frequency response fields.
+Unlike prior time-domain methods, our frequency-first approach enables three key innovations: (1) end-to-end learning of frequency-specific attenuation and phase delay in 3D space; (2) a physics-based Kramers–Kronig consistency constraint that causally regularizes attenuation and phase delay; and (3) perceptual and hardware-aware spectral supervision that prioritizes critical auditory bands.
+We evaluate \systemname{} across diverse settings, ranging from standard room-scale benchmarks (MeshRIR, RAF) to challenging, highly reverberant environments like real car cabins.
+Our approach significantly outperforms time- and hybrid-domain baselines, reducing average magnitude and phase reconstruction errors by over 39\% and 51\%, respectively, demonstrating state-of-the-art accuracy in modeling complex acoustic spaces.